HomeArt

 black artist basquiat egypt painting

-Kings of Egypt II by Jean-Michel Basquiat, 1988, via Museum Boijmans van Beuningen, Rotterdam
+Kings of Egypt II, by Jean-Michel Basquiat, 1988.
+Source: Museum Boijmans van Beuningen, Rotterdam

-The legend of American art Jean-Michel Basquiat is undoubtedly one of the greatest artists of the twentieth century.
+The legend of American art, Jean-Michel Basquiat is undoubtedly one of the greatest artists of the 20th century.
 His earliest artistic influence came from anatomical drawings his mother brought him while he was recovering after a car accident.
 However, his biggest inspiration came from graffiti.
-Kicked out of his parents’ house at seventeen, Basquiat had to work odd jobs during the day so that he could paint during the night.
+Kicked out of his parents’ house at 17, Basquiat had to work odd jobs during the day so that he could paint during the night.

 The art world quickly noticed Basquiat.
-At the age of nineteen, he was already selling upcycled clothing designs through upscale Manhattan boutiques.
-Yet the real rise to fame happened in his twenties when he found himself in the center of New York’s bohemian life.
+At the age of 19, he was already selling upcycled clothing designs through upscale Manhattan boutiques.
+Yet his real rise to fame happened in his twenties when he found himself at the center of New York’s bohemian life.
 Basquiat’s oeuvre mixed abstract art, graffiti, poetry, and political commentary, turning him into an icon of his generation.

 1. The Pioneering Black Artist Joshua Johnson (1763 – 1824)